TheRoboticsClub/colab-gsoc2020-Yijia_Wu/docs/_posts/2020-07-02-draft_of_document_of_first_exercise.md

 ### Pick and Place
 * `pickup(object_name, grasps)` - Command the industrial robot to pick up the object with a list of genrated Grasp messages.
-* `place(eef_orientation, position[, roll, pitch, yaw])` - Command the industrial robot to place the currently holding object to goal_position with desired end effector orientation.
+* `place(eef_orientation, position[, distance, roll, pitch, yaw])` - Command the industrial robot to place the currently holding object to goal_position with desired end effector orientation.
     - `eef_orientaion` is to clarify the desired end effector orientation.
         - `horizontal`: grasp the object with a horizontal gripper orientation. (default value: roll = 0, pitch = 0, yaw = 180°. `pitch` is setable.)
         - `vertical`: grasp the object with a vertical gripper orientation. (default value: roll = 0, pitch = 90°, yaw = 180°. `yaw` is setable.)
         - `user_defined`: grasp the object with a user defined gripper orientation. (default value: roll = 0, pitch = 0, yaw = 180°. `roll`,`pitch`,`yaw` are all setable)
     - `position` is the position of the end effector when placing the object
+    - `distance` is the distance the robot arm will move in z axis when placing objects.
+The default value is 0.1(m)

 ## Theory